renaldimedia/converter-image-s3/README.md

 # Image Conversion Utility

-This Go script is a utility for converting images to the WebP format and uploading them to a cloud storage service (Wasabi in this case) while keeping track of the conversions in a MariaDB database.
-It provides a solution for efficiently converting and managing image files.
+This Go script is designed for optimizing image files as part of storage cleanup for our company.
+To ensure no files are lost, the script converts images to the WebP format, preserving their quality while reducing file size.

-## Features
+## Workflow

-- Converts images to WebP format for improved web performance.
+1. **List Files:** The script scans the storage to identify image files.

+2. **Check Conversion Status:** It verifies whether each image has been previously converted by querying a MariaDB database.

+3. **Conversion and Upload:**
+   - For unconverted images, the script downloads the file, converts it to WebP format, and uploads the optimized version back to its original path.
-- Utilizes concurrent processing to optimize conversion speed.
+   - Concurrent processing is employed to enhance conversion efficiency.

-- Integrates with cloud storage (Wasabi) for seamless image uploading.
-- Tracks conversion history using a MariaDB database.
+4. **Cleanup:**
+   - After successful conversion and upload, the local copy of the original image is deleted to save storage space.

 ## Prerequisites

-Before running the script, ensure you have the following installed and configured:
+Before running the script, ensure the following are set up:

-- Go programming language (at least version 1.21.X)
+- Go programming language (version X.X.X)
 - MariaDB database
-- MinIO client for interacting with Wasabi (if using a different cloud storage provider, adjust accordingly)
+- MinIO client for interaction with Wasabi (adjust accordingly if using a different cloud storage provider)
 - Access to a Wasabi account with API credentials

 ## Setup

-1. Clone the repository:
+1. **Clone the Repository:**
 ```bash
 git clone https://github.com/yourusername/your-repo.git
 cd your-repo
 ```

-2. Install dependencies:
+2. **Install Dependencies:**
 ```bash
 go mod tidy
 ```

-3. Set up environment variables:
+3. **Set Environment Variables:**

-   Create a `.env` file with the following variables:
+   - Create a `.env` file with the required variables:
    ```dotenv
    MYSQL_URL=mysql://username:password@localhost:3306/database
    S3_ENDPOINT=your-wasabi-endpoint